Shahadhq/ReadMedApp/README.md

 Overveiw

-Rankit is a reference app that provides reviews of events that do not have a fixed location, and training camps.
-Which needs a rate to help users to know about events that suite them.
+//App OverView

 Proposed Solution

-To build an app that allows users to interact with occurring events by providing personal feedback which can be used as a reference for other users who wish to attend the same event.
+/*To build an app that allows users to interact with occurring events by providing personal feedback which can be used as a reference for other users who wish to attend the same event.